COVID-19 update - Why the 2020 event been postponed to October

 If you are short of teammates then do contact the office as we always have other teams who have had people pull out, or sometimes WWTW staff help make up numbers.

 Please note the fundraising target and team entry fee are the same for teams of 3 or 4.
-You can change your team members or add a fourth team member any time until 1 May.
+You can change your team members or add a fourth team member any time until two weeks before the event.

 How do I set up my team’s fundraising page?